zkLinkProtocol/recover_state_server/README.md

 ## Getting Started

 ### Create the Database
+First, You need to configure the `DATABASE_URL` environment.

-To create the database, run the following command in the `storage` directory:
+The, to create the database, run the following command in the `storage` directory:
 ```
-diesel setup
+diesel database setup
 ```
 This will create the necessary tables in your PostgreSQL database.